Nepal Solukhumbu Sundar Peak 5000m and Sumna Pass 5400m

 Lunag 1

-Looking back south at Dragnag Ri bordering the Rowaling
+Looking back south at Dragnag Ri, the mountain bordering the Rowaling.

-Spectacular Tengi Ragi Tau 6901m from he north-east.
+Spectacular Tengi Ragi Tau 6901m from the north-east.
 This peak towers above Teshi Labtsa Pass.
 The pointy Arye Ri 5967m is in front of it.

 Cho Oyu

-Looking down the Nangpa Glacier where we came from.
+Looking down the Lunag Glacier where we came from towards Rowaling.

 Lunag 1